Posts

 The following metadata fields are supported.

-Metadata fields that are not requried rest may be omitted.
+Metadata fields that are not required rest may be omitted.

 Markdown

 Immediately following the front matter should be your post contents, authored in Markdown format.
-Plume supports the extended set of Markdown known as GitHub Flavored Markdown.
+See the Markdown documentation for more information about authoring with Markdown.